cdl-geneseo/geneseo-dictionary/G/Gassed-up.md

 # Gassed up

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Gassed up

 Created by  Unknown User (mp31), last modified on Apr 15, 2019

 V. Past tense: Flattering someone with praise, so that they have a &quot;big head.&quot;&quot;Alex is too gassed up, he's just getting cocky now.&quot;As of 2019, 76% of students surveyed knew this term and under 2% believed it to be of local origin.
 (Pigliacell, 2019)